alegerardi/BookAutomation/README.txt

 1. First aprove the 10 chapters proposed
 2. Check if subchapters txt-file contain all 40 rows

-The generated .docx in which you can automatically generate the Table of Contents of a book.
+From the generated .docx  you can automatically generate the Table of Contents of a book.
 From this point, the workflow is intentionally semi-automated:

 1. Open the generated .docx file.
 2. Create and Copy the Table of Contents.